 - God has allowed him to do his thing.

-The Serpent can go and entice humans into thinking they’re more important than they are–otherwise known as wrapped up in their own wisdom or vanity.
+The Serpent in the Bible can entice humans into thinking they’re more important than they are–otherwise known as wrapped up in their own wisdom or vanity.
 He can allure humans into developing a very fertile imagination and vision as to how to gain their own wisdom through philosophy, science, religion, and government.
 Then govern themselves and this world, trying to engineer peace and harmony—how to run their own affairs their own way according to their own principles — establishing their own laws based on their own reasoning.

 These ideas sound noble, and if God has given humans free will to choose, doesn’t that suggest that the Serpent’s will, as opposed to God’s organization, is equally valid?
 You may be surprised at the answer—we’re keeping you in suspense.

-Understanding this one scene in the story and the way the Bible portrays it lets you grasp the frame of mind the Serpent has foisted on this world, coupled with the realization that God is allowing this to happen.
+Understanding this one scene in the story and the way the Bible portrays it lets you grasp the frame of mind the Serpent in the Bible has foisted on this world, coupled with the realization that God is allowing this to happen.

-Galacti fields a question from the home audience: Why has God allowed the Serpent to do this?
+Galacti fields a question from the home audience: Why has God allowed the Serpent in the Bible to do this?

 I will answer that all-important question too, suffice to say—that if there’s any validity to this story—we now understand a little better why there’s a lot of turmoil on the face of our earth.
 We see why the incredible Inventory of the Universe is in such a mixed-up state as described in the book Audit of the Universe.
 The goal of Origin of the Universe (which you’re reading now) and Origin of Humankind is to explain the why.
 And especially where God is taking us now and how He’s going to get us there.

 This blog post is an excerpt from chapter 4.5 of Origin of the Universe.